bsierieb1/xdasi-bio-2021-archive/docs/learning_r/introduction_to_r/interfacing_with_r.md

 ---
 title: Interfacing with R
+layout: default
+parent: Learning R
+nav_order: 3
+has_children: false
 ---

 # Interfacing with R {#top}
+{: .no_toc }

+## Table of contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

+---

-Once you have R installed on your computer, there are two main main ways that you can start interactive with R: - R command line - R GUI
+Once you have installed R on your computer, you can start an interactive R session either on the commandline or using the built-in R graphical user interface (GUI).
+RStudio provides a richer and more powerful interface for R that we will use in this class.
+These three options are described below.

 ## Using R on command line